kyla100/AboutMe/README.md

 * Talked with many special guest speakers/doctors from the World Health Organization (WHO), Georgetown, various hospitals, etc. of various healthcare fields to learn more about different healthcare professions
 * Recieved the Drew C. Richardson Memorial Scholarship (1 of 2 recipients out of 200+ applicants) to cover internship costs

-### Shadowing Geriatrician Dr. Joe Flaherty M.D. in Medical City Plano, Texas - July 2022
+### Volunteer, Medical City Plano, Texas - July 2022
+* Shadowing Geriatrician Dr. Joe Flaherty M.D.
 * Experienced the daily life of a clinical doctor in a hospital setting post-COVID
 * Learned the typical hospital protocols and routines in Texas

-### NASA Undergraduate Award Program - STudent Academic Research Review (STARR), September 2021 - May 2022
+### Student Researcher, NASA Undergraduate Award Program - STudent Academic Research Review (STARR), September 2021 - May 2022
 * Researched the effects of the human immune system and cancer in microgravity outerspace.
 * Published research review paper, May 2022 - <https://bit.ly/3mJS3zR>
 * Attended the Oregon NASA Space Grant Spring Symposium, May 2022